-Consider a more complicated case, as shown in Fig. 2.
-Here a two-legged cylindrical duct has a rounded outer surface at the intersection of the two legs (one-quarter of a sphere).
-The zones, indicated as circled numbers, are:
+Consider a more complicated case in Fig. 2 - a two-legged cylindrical duct with a rounded outer surface at the intersection of the two legs (one-quarter of a sphere).
+The zones are circled numbers:

 1. outside the duct,

 2. duct wall (three shaded volumes), and

 3. inside the duct.